Emotionally unavailable men make for terrible relationships.

 6. Does Not Turn Towards

-People who deal with emotionally distant individuals are often worried about opening up because they feel there won’t be no understanding and reciprocation.
+People who deal with emotionally distant individuals are often worried about seeking fulfillment of their emotional needs too directly and too openly.

 So when you see yourself trying to broach important issues but you never end up discussing them..
 You may now know why.